 Mental flexibility refers to the ability to adjust previously held beliefs or thoughts to new goals or changing circumstances.
 It enables leaders to adapt their strategies to a dynamic macro environment or an unanticipated market response.

-In a world where the best laid plans can come unstuck, mental flexibility becomes a valuable asset.
+In a world where the best-laid plans can come unstuck, mental flexibility becomes a valuable asset.
 Research has shown that mental flexibility is not simply a naturally endowed gift, it is a skill that can be improved by using a number of tools and techniques.
-I will outline three of the most effective approaches CEOs can use for improved mental flexibility.
+Three of the most effective approaches CEOs can use for improved mental flexibility are outlined here.

-Professor Chris Argyris - who was Professor Emeritus at Harvard Business School - first coined the terms single loop and double loop learning.
-While single loop learning corrects the problems at the surface by accepting the current assumptions, double loop learning challenges the fundamental mode of thinking by following a process of reflection.
+Harvard Business School Professor - Chris Argyris - first coined the terms single loop and double loop learning.
+While single loop learning corrects problems at the surface by accepting current assumptions, double loop learning challenges the fundamental mode of thinking by following a process of reflection.

 Take the example of a manufacturing company which had hired a new Chief Marketing Officer (CMO).
-The timing of his joining coincided with the firm’s annual planning conference and the incoming CMO was asked to participate in the meeting to get a flavour of business and the team.
+The timing of this coincided with the firm’s annual planning conference in which the incoming CMO was asked to participate to get a flavour of the business and the team.
 The company conducted the meeting in its usual way, wherein the CEO tore apart each person’s presentation to ‘help them come up with better ideas’.

 Real-time strategy games have been studied for many years for their effect on the brain’s ability to learn new behaviours and form new memories.
 Various studies show that they create cognitive and perceptual changes in those who transition from non-gamers to gamers.

-CEOs can also bring improvements in mental flexibility for themselves and their top team by engaging in simulations (war gaming) of the possible outcomes to their major strategic decisions.
-This helps to throw up unthought of responses from competitors, customers and market regulators, as well as revealing new possibilities for action.
-Through the process leaders become mentally prepared for faster and nimbler responses when they come face-to-face with real-world scenarios.
+CEOs can also bring improvements in mental flexibility for themselves and their top team by engaging in simulations (wargaming) of the possible outcomes to their major strategic decisions.
+This encourages decision-makers to consider the responses from competitors, customers and market regulators, as well as revealing new possibilities for action.
+Through the process, leaders can become mentally prepared for faster and more nimble responses when encountering real-world scenarios.

-Of particular interest to decision makers is the ACC (anterior cingulate cortex), which is located behind the brain’s frontal lobe.
+Of particular interest to decision makers is the Anterior Cingulate Cortex (ACC), which is located behind the brain’s frontal lobe.
 The ACC is associated with self and emotional regulation and plays an important part when conditions are uncertain and changing fast.
-The ACC helps in directing attention, managing knee-jerk reactions and switching strategies flexibly.
+It helps in directing attention, managing knee-jerk reactions and switching strategies flexibly.
 The study found that meditators showed more activity in the ACC, performing significantly better in tests of mental flexibility.

 CEOs can choose from a number of techniques to practice meditation.
 One such technique is Vipassana - which means to see things as they are.
-It is one of the oldest techniques of meditation, practiced by the Buddha some 2500 years ago.
+One of the oldest techniques of meditation, it has been practised for 2500 years.

 With business outcomes becoming increasingly unpredictable, mental flexibility can become a strategic virtue for CEOs.
 Furthermore, rather than being a gift, it is actually a skill that can be developed and enhanced through the three practical approaches outlined in this article.